Jim Dey: In plain sight

 He is a convicted murderer, bank robber, ex-convict and terrorist who was linked to a string of California bombings that targeted, among others, police officers.

-He was the last member the Symbionese Liberation Army to be arrested.
+He was the last member of the Symbionese Liberation Army to be arrested.

 A rag-tag band of violent 1970s revolutionaries, the SLA was made up of a small group of middle- and upper-middle class whites led by Donald DeFreeze, a black career criminal who called himself "General Field Marshal Cinque."